 Being blessed with a diversity of rare and endemic species of plants and wildlife from its lowland tropical forest to the higher montane forest, Crocker Range Park was listed as a Biosphere Reserve by UNESCO.

-Covering 1,400 square kilometres of the area, the park also plays an important role in providing a clean source of water for the entire West Coast of Sabah – providing a source for drinking water, for agriculture, and for industrial purposes.
+Covering 1,400 square kilometers of the area, the park also plays an important role in providing a clean source of water for the entire West Coast of Sabah – providing a source for drinking water, agriculture, and industrial purposes.

 The park is one of the places with the highest precipitation in Sabah making it an obvious water catchment area and a natural freshwater reserve area.

 It is best to plan your journey outside of the monsoon season for the best experience in Crocker Range Park.

 Besides basking in the park’s beauty, here are some things you can do during your visit: